rourabpaul1986/academic_web_scripts/README.md

 # ERP Attendance Upload from txt file
 The erp.py script can upload the attendance of students for all dates mentioned in date_loader.txt to the ERP system with a single click.
 This program requires the selenium and webdriver_manager packages.
-This version of code not able to handle multiple classes in single date.
+This version of code can handle multiple classes in single date.
 To install selenium, you need to write:
 ```
 pip3 install selenium
 pip3 install webdriver_manager